Policy Number: V-2

 Purpose

 It is the intent of Virginia Western Community College to provide a safe and secure environment for college employees, students, and visitors by establishing preventative measures, holding perpetrators accountable, and providing assistance and support to victims.
 This policy specifically addresses the college’s position on prevention, reduction, and management of violence to provide a safe working and learning environment for our students, employees, and visitors or third parties at all college owned, controlled, or leased properties, including off-campus locations.
-In implementing this policy, the college is guided by the Commonwealth of Virginia’s Policy 2.35, Civility in the Workplace.
+In implementing this policy, the college is guided by the Commonwealth of Virginia’s Policy 2.35, Civility in the Workplace and Code of Virginia 23.1-805 pertaining to Threat Assessment Teams.

-The conduct of students is covered in the Virginia Western Student Policy 1-21 (Student Conduct) and Student Policy 1-46 (Sexual Violence, Domestic Violence, Dating Violence and Stalking).
-The vice president of Academic and Student Affairs and the dean of Student Services are responsible for the implementation of student policies.
+The conduct of students is covered in the Virginia Western Student Policy I-21 (Student Conduct) and Student Policy I-46 (Sexual Violence, Domestic Violence, Dating Violence and Stalking).
+The Vice President of Academic and Workforce Services and the Vice President of Student Affairs are responsible for the implementation of student policies.
 Nothing in this policy amends the college policies governing student life and conduct.

 Definitions